This page provides information about how the index was constructed. The index is available at the ‘List of terms with definitions‘ page.

 Research integration and implementation requires evaluation to improve effectiveness, education to develop expertise in research integration and implementation, and institutionalisation to ensure that the expertise is recognised, widely adopted and rewarded.

 Additional relevant terms that embellish these main topics are used as ‘tags’ on the blog posts.
-For example, ‘collaboration’ is a tag for participation; ‘modelling,’ as relevant, is a tag for systems, participation, decision support, integration and/or unknowns; and ‘promotion and/or tenure’ is a tag for institutionalisation.
+For example, ‘scaling up’ is a tag for change and ‘modelling,’ as relevant, is a tag for systems, teamwork, decision making, integration and/or unknowns.

-The list of tags in the index is currently incomplete and is added to every week.
+The list of tags in the index is added to as required when new blog posts are published.

 The following tags are not included in the index.

-Each blog post is tagged with the name of each author; see also list of authors.
+Each blog post has a separate tags for the name of each author; see also list of authors.

 Where relevant, blog posts are also tagged with the name of the blog partner involved in its development.